 As per the Italian codice stradale, the rule of the road.

 This article imposes the use of seatbelts for all children.
-If they are shorter than 1, 50 metre (4 feet 9 inches), the use of adequate safety systems is mandatory, always measured by the weight and height.
-The safety system has to be in conformity with the rules of the United Nations’ Economic Commission for Europe.
+If they are shorter than 1, 50 meters (4 feet 9 inches), the use of adequate safety systems is mandatory, always measured by weight and height.
+The safety system has to be in conformity with the rules of the United Nations Economic Commission for Europe.

-Weight then, no longer age, is the parameter dictating the type of safety measure.
-The Italian police has simplified things for parents, by creating a handy chart of weight and corresponding safety systems.
+The weight then, no longer age, is the parameter dictating the type of safety measure.
+The Italian police have simplified things for parents, by creating a handy chart of weight and corresponding safety systems.